 How are Epic Steak & Waterbar doing operating at 50 percent capacity?

 Both restaurants are faring reasonably well at 50 percent indoor capacity and socially distanced outdoor tables.
 The revenue levels have come up over 50 percent of pre-pandemic levels.
 Having both indoor and outdoor seating availability gives us much more ability to accommodate guest preferences.
-We have seen more acceptance of sitting inside now that vaccinations have increased.
+We have seen more acceptance of sitting inside, with floor to ceiling windows, now that vaccinations have increased.
 We do still see a good percentage of guests who absolutely must sit outside and that they do not want inside.
 Later in the evening, more and more guests want to sit inside for an incredible dining experience with views of the Bay Bridge.
 That’s due to the weather and the temperature being cooler.

 Can you describe the current seating arrangements?

 Right now, we have all of our tables, both inside and outside, distanced by 6 feet from each other.
 We were able to add in some additional tables outside in the public walkway areas alongside and in front of the restaurants through the Shared Spaces program from the Port and the City of San Francisco.
 These tables really help out with the demand for outdoor seating which most people regard as “safer”.
 We have utilized some of the private dining spaces, especially the terraces, for a la carte seating because we can’t use them for private events right now – Pete Sittnick

 Do you have a favorite entree at Epic Steak & Waterbar?